 The bias, however, appears to be primarily the result of calibration differences.
 The SIST retrievals were performed in NASA Langley's framework utilizing recalibrated data while the NCOMP retrievals were conducted in the GOES-R developmental framework using the nominal SEVIRI calibrations for each channel.
-The NASA processing uses a robust calibration correction (Minnis et al., 2006) to the 3.9- μ m channel that is based on comparisons between GOES-12 and SEVIRI with an example shown in Figure 17.
+The NASA processing uses a robust calibration correction (Minnis et al., 2006) to the 3.7- μ m channel that is based on comparisons between GOES-12 and SEVIRI with an example shown in Figure 17.
 The slope of the intercalibration appears to be almost identical to that of the IWP comparison in Fig. 16, indicating that calibration discrepancies are contributing to an overestimation of NCOMP IWP.
 Given that 3.9- μ m temperature differences as large as 4 K are expected, the bias in IWP has been reduced significantly by implementation in the GOES-R developmental framework for NCOMP (not shown).
 Due to the impact of calibration differences, the ability to modify radiances has been integrated into the NCOMP (see description of the Calibration Coefficients in 3.3.2).
-Currently, the coefficients are simple linear corrections, i.e., a slope and an offset, that are given for and applied only to the Channel 7 temperatures.
-Should other channels need to be recalibrated in the future, new coefficients will be provided and the data files will be enlarged to include those coefficients.
+Currently, the coefficients are simple linear corrections, i.e., a slope and an offset, that are given for and applied only to the Channel 3.9 μ m temperatures.
+Should other channels, including the 10.8- μ m channel, need to be recalibrated in the future, new coefficients will be provided and the data files will be enlarged to include those coefficients.